Neymar and Messi together again? Why PSG's dream could become a reality | Goal.com

 Signing one of the greatest players ever to dribble a ball would be no small price to pay financially, but it is certainly not outside the bounds of possibility for PSG, who could make sacrifices elsewhere in their side in order to create space for Messi on their payroll.

-Angel Di Maria's contract will expire in the summer, and though he has been a fine servant to the club, he is not operating on the same footballing plain as his compatriot.
+Angel Di Maria's contract will expire in the summer, and though he has been a fine servant to the club, he is not operating on the same footballing plane as his compatriot.

 If it came to it, Mbappe could even be one of those allowed to depart.